hoffmann2109/xgPredictor/README.md

 ## ⚠️ Limitations
 - **Data Granularity & Tracking Quality:** My model relies strictly on event data (shot coordinates, previous actions, etc.).
 Professional models utilize high-frequency optical tracking data for all 22 players and the ball.
 - **Defensive and Goalkeeper Context (The "Blind Spot"):** Event data cannot easily tell if a shooter faces an open goal or a 5-man defensive wall.
 Professional models incorporate defensive pressure metrics, goalkeeper positioning, and line of sight.

----
-*Created for the Artificial Intelligence & Machine Learning course (Jul 6, 2026).*